idinkov/enforce-character-ai/README.md

    - On Windows: `start.bat`
    - On Linux/MacOS: `start.sh`

-   This will set up a virtual environment, install dependencies, and download necessary models.
+   This will set up a virtual environment, install dependencies, download necessary models, and launch the application.

 ### Prerequisites (Manual Installation)